spinnaker/spinnaker/docs/commands.md

  * `--network`: Set the default network your images will be baked in.
  * `--network-project-id`: Set the default project id for the network and subnet to use for the VM baking your image.
  * `--no-validate`: (*Default*: `false`) Skip validation.
+ * `--template-file`: This is the name of the packer template that will be used to bake images from this base image.
+The template file must be found in this list https://github.com/spinnaker/rosco/tree/master/rosco-web/config/packer, or supplied as described here: https://spinnaker.io/setup/bakery/
  * `--use-internal-ip`: Use the internal rather than external IP of the VM baking your image.
  * `--zone`: Set the default zone your images will be baked in.